-Each CAT will be assigned two standards to write, which will be determined at the end of the onsite audit.
+Each AT will be assigned three standards to write, which will be determined at the end of the onsite audit.
 FTP faculty will review and comment on the draft report and provide feedback for improvements.

-The primary and secondary FTAs will split up the remainder of the report, and the primary FTA will be responsible for consolidating and editing the final version and distributing it to the facility point of contact.
-As mentioned, the FTAs will rely on the CATs' comments during the consensus calls, their notes, and their supporting documentation to write these pieces of the interim report.
+The primary and secondary FTAs will divide writing the remainder of the report and reviewing each AT's drafts.
+Once reviewed, each AT's draft will be accessed by the OAS managing organization and merged into a consolidated version.
+The FTA and ATs will review and the primary FTA will forward the interim report to the facility point of contact.
+As mentioned, the FTAs will rely on the ATs' comments during the consensus calls, their notes, and their supporting documentation to write their pieces of the interim report.